 Inconel 625 Fasteners and Flanges in Action: Extreme Applications

 - Resistant to chloride ions, pitting and crevice corrosion; high corrosion-fatigue strength, high tensile strength make Inconel 625 fasteners perfect for marine use.

 - Nuclear power plants use Inconel 625 fasteners for reactor core and control rod fasteners.

 - Heat shields, furnaces and gas turbine engines.

 - Wide range of temperature and pressure resistance make 625 fasteners a key component of chemical processing plants.

 - It is an ASME approved material of construction under the Boiler and Pressure Vessel Code

 Inconel 625 Grades, Chemistry and Specifications

 Inconel 625 (alloy 625), UNS N06625, is the workhorse of the Inconel family and is one of the most common grades.
-It exhibits high creep-rupture strength and is oxidation resistant to 1800°F (982°C).
+This nickel alloy exhibits high creep-rupture strength and is oxidation resistant to 1800°F (982°C).
 Inconel 625 has excellent resistance to hot seawater, scrubber environments and reducing acids and this alloy resists a wide range of severely corrosive environments and is especially resistant to pitting and crevice corrosion.